 Outcome: AMU is producing a leaflet for patients/relatives explaining the nature of the Unit.

 Outcome: Re lack of pain relief: changes have been made to ward training and induction to improve learning across the team.
-Re the morphine overdose: the setting up procedure for PCAs has been changed to avoid the specialist nurses being distracted and to prevent errors occurring again.
+Re the morphine overdose: the procedure for setting up PCAs has been changed to avoid the specialist nurses being distracted and to prevent errors occurring again.

 - Complainant raised concerns about their labour in 2014, including inadequate pain relief.

 Outcome: Additional training provided to team confirming that epidural top ups can continue throughout labour.
 Wider learning also shared with the team regarding the appropriate use of the lithotomy position.

 - Patient given double the dose of a chemotherapy drug.

 Outcome: Processes for prescribing and administering medication changed, as well as revised labelling of medication.